chipmuenk/modular_synths/README.md

 <img src="img/kabel_vignette_r.JPG" alt="cables" width="40%"/>

-The idea behind this repo is to collect ideas and links concerning electronic music gear using analog modular synths, MIDI modules and maybe FPGAs.
+This repo is my collection ideas and links concerning electronic music gear with focus on analog modular synths, microcontroller and MIDI modules and maybe FPGAs.
 And of course to develop own designs.

 ## Ideas for workshops